chaincodelabs/research-site/research-intro.md

 * Tohner et al. [Hijacking Routes in Payment Channel Networks: A Predictability Tradeoff](https://arxiv.org/abs/1909.06890) describes an attack that involves attracting LN payments by advertising low fees and then denying service.
 * Tsabary et al. [MAD-HTLC: Because HTLC is Crazy-Cheap to Attack](https://arxiv.org/abs/2006.12031) indicates a potential for miner bribery attacks in the current LN protocol and proposes a more game-theoretically robust construction for channel updates.

+A Lightning user must monitor the Bitcoin blockchain and dispute potential fraud attempts.
+This task can be delegated to a third-party service called a watchtower.
+Multiple watchtower and payment channel schemes have been proposed:

+* Avarikioti et al. [Cerberus Channels: Incentivizing Watchtowers for Bitcoin](https://eprint.iacr.org/2019/1092) proposes a Bitcoin-compatible payment channel construction with incentivized watchtowers.
+* Avarikioti et al. [HIDE & SEEK: Privacy-Preserving Rebalancing on Payment Channel Networks](https://eprint.iacr.org/2021/1401) presents an opt-in rebalancing protocol that uses multi-party computation for privacy.
+* Khabbazian et al. [Outpost: A Responsive Lightweight Watchtower](https://eprint.iacr.org/2019/986) suggests encoding justice transaction in Lightning opening and commitment transactions to reduce storage requirements for watchtowers.
+* Mirzaei et al. [FPPW: A Fair and Privacy Preserving Watchtower For Bitcoin](https://eprint.iacr.org/2021/117) proposes a watchtower scheme for Bitcoin with fairness and balance privacy.

+Modern research questions include the following:

+* **Improving Lightning's UX.** Some of the current UX challenges stem from Lightning's inherent interactivity requirements.
+Nodes on the path must be online to forward a payment, in contrast to base-layer Bitcoin, which doesn't require the receiver to be online.
+Another UX hurdle comes from the fact that many payment fail on the first try.
+The sender has to try multiple routes, which takes time.
+The overarching US goal is to ensure a smooth payment experience comparable to traditional payment services while avoiding trusted third parties.
+* **Liquidity management.** LN payment often fail because of lack of liquidity in some channel along the path.
+Routing nodes apply _liquidity management_ techniques such as _channel rebalancing_ to increase payment success rates.
+See: [Imbalance measure and proactive channel rebalancing algorithm for the Lightning Network](https://ieeexplore.ieee.org/abstract/document/9169456) by Pickhardt and Nowostawski.
+* **Trustless watchtowers.** The security of LN channels relies on the assumption that both parties monitor the blockchain and dispute fraudulent channel closure if they happen.
+Users may delegate this task to a third-party service called a watchtower.
+A watchtower should be accountable (that is, get paid only if it does its job, and get punish if it doesn't), while revealing minimal details about the channel in question.
+A separate challenge is to enforce payments that were in-flight at the time of channel closure.
+See: [The Eye of Satoshi (rust-teos)](https://github.com/talaia-labs/rust-teos).
+* **Interaction with the base layer.** Fundamentally, second-layer protocols rely on the base-layer blockchain for rule enforcement.
+However, it is unclear how to make such enforcement reliable.
+The fundamental challenge that requires further research and development is that congestion levels cannot be predicted in advance, enabling attack vectors like [transaction pinning](https://bitcoinops.org/en/topics/transaction-pinning/) (see also: [anchor outputs](https://bitcoinops.org/en/topics/anchor-outputs/)).
+* **Addressing DoS vectors like jamming.** Jamming is a denial-of-service attack that involves initiating payments and delaying their finalization.
+Multiple approached to jamming countermeasures [have been discussed](https://blog.bitmex.com/preventing-channel-jamming/), including new [fee and reputation schemes](https://research.chaincode.com/2022/11/15/unjamming-lightning/).

 ## Routing